 Frank Lloyd Wright at 150: Unpacking the Archive.
 Through October 1 (New York)

-Frank Lloyd Wright at 150: Unpacking the Archive is a major exhibition of approximately 450 works from the 1890s through the 1950s, including architectural drawings, models, building fragments, films, television broadcasts, print media, furniture, tableware, textiles, paintings, photographs, and scrapbooks, along with a number of works that have rarely or never been publicly exhibited.
-The exhibition seeks to open up Wright’s work to critical inquiry and debate, and to introduce experts and general audiences alike to new angles and interpretations of this extraordinary architect.
+Frank Lloyd Wright at 150: Unpacking the Archive is a major exhibition of approximately 450 works from the 1890s through the 1950s.
+It includes architectural drawings, models, building fragments, films, television broadcasts, print media, furniture, tableware, textiles, paintings, photographs, and scrapbooks, as well as a number of works that have rarely or never been publicly exhibited.
+The exhibition seeks to open up Wright’s work to critical inquiry and debate.
+It also strives to introduce experts and general audiences to new angles and interpretations of this extraordinary architect.
 More information.

-Fallingwater, a private residence Wright designed in 1935, is one of his most widely acclaimed works and best exemplifies his philosophy of organic architecture: the harmonious union of art and nature.
+Fallingwater, a private residence Wright designed in 1935, is one of his most widely acclaimed works.
+It exemplifies his philosophy of organic architecture: the harmonious union of art and nature.
 Wright designed Fallingwater with a series of cantilevered balconies and terraces that rise above the waterfall over which it is built.
-It is one of our editor’s favorite places to visit and is especially beautiful in the fall.
+It is especially beautiful in the fall.

 The house has been designated as a National Historic Landmark and was named the “best all-time work of American architecture” in a poll of members of the American Institute of Architects.
 Since its public debut 82 years ago, more than five million visitors have toured and experienced Fallingwater.